On a Stochastic Fundamental Lemma and Its Use for Data-Driven Optimal Control: Problem Statement Preliminaries

-The behaviors of this deterministic LTI system can be represented using data. \begin{definition}[Persistency of excitation \cite{Willems2005}] Let $T, t \in \set{N}^+$.
+We remark that for fixed input disturbance sequences $u_k, w\inst{k}$ for $k \in \N$ and a specific initial condition $\xini$, the realization dynamics~\eqref{eq:RelizationDynamics} are \textit{deterministic}.
+Hence, the input and output trajectories of this LTI system can be represented using data. \begin{definition}[Persistency of excitation \cite{Willems2005}] Let $T, t \in \set{N}^+$.
 A sequence of inputs $\trar{u}{T-1}$ is said to be persistently exciting of order $t$ if the Hankel matrix